wanadzhar913/teaching-stuff/week1/README.md

 - Write this in one line of Python.
 - Ask the user for a number and return a list that contains only elements from the original list a that are smaller than that number given by the user.

-### Problem Set 3: List Remove Duplicates
+### Problem Set 3: List Remove Duplicates (Functions & Sets)

-Write a program (function!) that takes a list and returns a new list that contains all the elements of the first list minus all the duplicates.
+Write a program that takes a list and returns a new list that contains all the elements of the first list minus all the duplicates.

 Extras:
+- This will require you to learn [lesson 8](https://www.youtube.com/watch?v=9Os0o3wzS_I&list=PL-osiE80TeTskrapNbzXhwoFUiLCjGgY7&index=8).
-- Write two different functions to do this - one using a loop and constructing a list, and another using sets.
+- To solve this, you can write two different functions to do this - one using a loop and constructing a list, and another using sets.

 # List of Shortcuts